qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 <img width='100%' src="/assets/images/ventricle_volume/scatter.png" alt="Scatter plot">

 In this scatter plot, x-axis is lateral ventricular volume while y-axis is cranial vault volume.
 Scans with atrophy were circled with orange circle while scans with hydrocephalus were marked with green square.
-Patients with atrophy were on the right to the mass of patients, indicating larger ventricles in these patients.
-Unsurprisingly, patients with hydrocephalus were the rightmost, with ventricle volumes even higher than those with atrophy.
+Patients with atrophy were on the right to the majority of the individuals, indicating larger ventricles in these subjects.
+Patients with hydrocephalus move to the extreme right with ventricular volumes even higher than those with atrophy.

 To make this relation clearer, we have plotted distribution of ventricular volume for patients without hydrocephalus or atrophy and patients with one of these.

 <img width='100%' src="/assets/images/ventricle_volume/distribution.svg" alt="ventricular volume distribution">
 <br>

-Interesting thing to note is that hydrocephalus distribution has a very long tail while distribution of patients with neither hydrocephalus nor atrophy has a single narrow peak.
+Interestingly, hydrocephalus distribution has a very long tail while distribution of patients with neither hydrocephalus nor atrophy has a narrower peak.

 Next, let us observe cranial vault volume variation with age and sex.
 Bands around solid lines indicate interquartile range of cranial vault volume of the particular group.

 <img width='100%' src="/assets/images/ventricle_volume/bm_volume_vs_age.svg" alt="cranial vault volume variation">

-Obvious feature of this plot is that cranial vault increases in size until age of 10-20 after which it remains constant.
-Cranial vault of males is approximately 13% larger than that of females.
-Another interesting point is that males' cranial vault grows until age of 15-20 while females' satures at age of 10-15.
+An obvious feature of this plot is that the cranial vault increases in size until age of 10-20 after which it plateaus.
+The cranial vault of males is approximately 13% larger than that of females.
+Another interesting point is that the cranial vault in males will grow until the age group of 15-20 while in the female group it stabilizes at ages of 10-15.

 Now, let's plot variation of lateral ventricles with age and sex.
 As before, bands indicate interquartile range for a particular age group.

 <img width='100%' src="/assets/images/ventricle_volume/lv_volume_vs_age.svg" alt="lateral ventricular volume variation">

-This plot shows that ventricles grow in size as patients age.
-This may be explained by the fact that brain naturally loses mass with age, thus dilating the ventricles (i.e. cerebral atrophy)[[2](#2)].
-This information can be used as normal range of ventricle volume for a age and sex group.
+This plot shows that ventricles grow in size as one ages.
+This may be explained by the fact that brain naturally atrophies with age, leading to a relative enlargement of the ventricles.
+This information can be used as normal range of ventricle volume for a particular age in a defined gender.
 Ventricle volume outside this normal range can be indicative of hydrocephalus or a neurodegenerative disease.

 While the above plot showed variation of lateral ventricle volumes across age and sex, it might be easier to visualize relative proportion of lateral ventricles compared to cranial vault volume.
 This also has a normalizing effect across sexes; difference in ventricular volumes between sexes might be due to difference in cranial vault sizes.

 <img width='100%' src="/assets/images/ventricle_volume/relative_lvv_volume_vs_age.svg" alt="relative lateral ventricular volume variation">

-This plot looks similar to the plot before, with increasing ventricular proportion with age.
-Until the age of 30-35, males and females have same relative ventricular volumes.
+This plot looks similar to the plot before, with the ratio of the ventricular volume to the cranial vault increasing with age.
+Until the age of 30-35, males and females have relatively similar ventricular volumes.
 After that age, however, males tend to larger relative ventricular size compared to females.
 This is in line with prior research which found that males are more susceptible to atrophy than females[[10](#10)].

-We can incorporate all this analysis into our automated analysis report.
+We can incorporate all this analysis into our automated report.
 For example, following is the CT scan of an 80 year old patient with a hemorrhage and our automated report.

 <center>
 <div style="align: center" id='example'>